 Libby Babet will have you loving all things health and before you know it, you’ll also be living it.

 Looking at Libby Babet you would never believe she was anything but fit and healthy.
 She’s toned, drinks smoothies out of wine glasses and spends her time living and breathing all things health and fitness.
+She’d be a great person to look to for examples and help on getting ready to get fit yourself (be it by going to click here for an array of mens tracksuits or by giving some fitness tips).
 But it wasn’t all smooth sailing for this wellness devotee, who in her mid-twenties was diagnosed with malignant hypertension, otherwise known as chronically and dangerously high blood pressure.
 “I wasn’t allowed to get my heart rate up and the doctors told me this would be my life-long fate,” Libby recalls.
 “My response was no thanks!” she adds defiantly.

 Starting out as a journalist, Libby used her skills to research the body, how different foods affect health, and the kind of exercise that would help, not hinder, her recovery.
+There is a different type of exercise and fitness tool for every injury or ailment too, so there is no excuse not to lead a fit and healthy lifestyle.
+For example there are items like an Elbow Pressure Sleeve for Tennis Elbow, but also for things like arthritis and generally stiff and painful joints, even though you would never think someone who suffered from these conditions could do exercise.
+But Libby made it clear that the most important thing you need is motivation, and lots of it too.
 This lead to her completely changing her lifestyle – the food she was eating, how she was moving and the people she was hanging around with.
 It meant no more all-night party friends.
 “I made big changes and was medication free about three years later,” explains Libby.

 Libby also changed her career path.
 Working in the glossy world of magazines in Sydney, something just didn’t sit well.
 “I felt like I wasn’t giving anything back,” reflects Libby.
 She always knew she wanted her own business, and after her health scare was certain it would be something to do with health.
 After considering a number of different health-related fields, Libby completed her Certificate 3 and 4 in Fitness at the Australian Institute of Fitness.